 The city has taken notice, with Laguna Beach Mayor Bob Whalen noting that, “The City thanks SCWD for increasing the supply of recycled water in Laguna Beach and The Ranch at Laguna Beach for being proactive in using it on the course.
 We look forward to other opportunities to expand the use of recycled water in the City.”

 At the edge of property, one 1/2 acre is dedicated to organic gardening that Chef and Harvest Team use for seasonal specials in Harvest restaurant, drink specials at Harvest bar and as a test kitchen to create new recipes.
-Harvest Garden is managed by on-property Gardener Kaitlin Dickmann and is available for tours upon reservation.
-To visit Harvest Garden please contact Kaitlin at [email protected].
+Harvest Garden is managed by Farmer Leo who welcomes guests for garden tours on Saturday mornings.

 NATIONAL GEOGRAPHIC UNIQUE LODGES OF THE WORLD